Trial advocacy: History

 In 1969, in response to criticism within the judicial system that law schools were not properly preparing attorneys for trial practice, a group of lawyers and law professors combined to form the National Institute for Trial Advocacy (NITA).
 Since then, many law schools have added or improved their instruction in trial advocacy, and numerous Continuing Legal Education organizations have offered classes surveying the subject area, and on specific topics within the field.
 Nearly one dozen law schools in the United States offer Master of Law (LL.M.) degrees in trial advocacy.

 Trial advocacy originally focused on individual actions within the trial, proposing improved juror selection, argument delivery, and direct and cross-examination methods.
 However, in the 1970s, NITA advanced the concepts of theme and theory as methods of integrating the various components into a cohesive whole.
 More recently, litigation strategy has blossomed with the importation of concepts from economic game theory, complexity theory, Gestalt psychology, and the application of maneuver warfare as a means not only of integrating the various actions within the trial into a comprehensive case but also as a means of gaining a decisive advantage over opposing counsel.

+Trial practice or advocacy courses

+Trial practice or trial advocacy is an upper-level course offered in most American law schools designed to teach future litigators the fine points of presenting a case to a judge and jury.
+Unlike most law school courses, a trial practice class has very little discussion of substantive law, and is focused on the practical application of public speaking, narrative, and using body language to communicate a particular set of events to the triers of fact.
+Trial practice also contains elements of strategy, teaching students how to decide the order in which witnesses should testify, when exhibits should be introduced, and how to trap opposing witnesses into giving testimony that damages their side.

+Evidence is the area of substantive law most reinforced by a trial practice course, with students learning how to apply evidence law in a real-life setting, including learning when they can object to questions asked of witnesses, what objections to raise, and how to effectively present objections.

+Trial practice courses may have a classroom component.
+Also, trial practice courses will usually have an ongoing "lab" component where an attorney will instruct a small group of students on trial skills and assist them in honing their craft.
+Often, students practice against one another in mock trials throughout the course; for example, students may be divided into groups of 4, with each group containing two teams who practice against one another in mock trials.
+Rather than a final exam, the course may culminate in a mock trial with volunteer "witnesses".